Seven Eight Capital LP Has $3.64 Million Stake in Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX)

 Seven Eight Capital LP grew its holdings in shares of Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX – Free Report) by 1,427.0% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The institutional investor owned 10,338 shares of the pharmaceutical company’s stock after acquiring an additional 9,661 shares during the quarter.
 Seven Eight Capital LP’s holdings in Vertex Pharmaceuticals were worth $3,638,000 at the end of the most recent quarter.

-Other institutional investors have also recently bought and sold shares of the company.
-Independence Bank of Kentucky acquired a new position in Vertex Pharmaceuticals during the second quarter worth about $25,000.
+Several other institutional investors have also recently bought and sold shares of the business.
+Independence Bank of Kentucky bought a new stake in shares of Vertex Pharmaceuticals during the second quarter worth about $25,000.
 Marquette Asset Management LLC bought a new stake in shares of Vertex Pharmaceuticals during the second quarter worth about $27,000.
 Quent Capital LLC grew its holdings in shares of Vertex Pharmaceuticals by 91.1% during the second quarter.
 Quent Capital LLC now owns 86 shares of the pharmaceutical company’s stock worth $30,000 after purchasing an additional 41 shares during the last quarter.
 Altshuler Shaham Ltd bought a new stake in Vertex Pharmaceuticals in the second quarter valued at approximately $30,000.
 Finally, Trivant Custom Portfolio Group LLC bought a new stake in Vertex Pharmaceuticals in the second quarter valued at approximately $35,000.
 Institutional investors and hedge funds own 90.77% of the company’s stock.

 Analyst Upgrades and Downgrades

 Several analysts recently commented on VRTX shares.
-Morgan Stanley upped their target price on Vertex Pharmaceuticals from $359.00 to $364.00 and gave the company an “equal weight” rating in a report on Wednesday, November 8th.
-BMO Capital Markets upped their target price on Vertex Pharmaceuticals from $389.00 to $415.00 and gave the company an “outperform” rating in a report on Tuesday, November 7th.
-Stifel Nicolaus reiterated a “hold” rating and issued a $373.00 target price on shares of Vertex Pharmaceuticals in a report on Wednesday, November 22nd.
-Cantor Fitzgerald reiterated an “overweight” rating and issued a $380.00 target price on shares of Vertex Pharmaceuticals in a report on Tuesday, December 5th.
-Finally, Truist Financial reiterated a “buy” rating and issued a $456.00 target price on shares of Vertex Pharmaceuticals in a report on Wednesday, October 4th.
+HC Wainwright upped their target price on Vertex Pharmaceuticals from $390.00 to $397.00 and gave the company a “buy” rating in a report on Monday.
+Truist Financial reiterated a “buy” rating and issued a $456.00 target price on shares of Vertex Pharmaceuticals in a report on Wednesday, October 4th.
+Royal Bank of Canada reduced their target price on Vertex Pharmaceuticals from $350.00 to $347.00 and set a “sector perform” rating on the stock in a report on Tuesday, November 7th.
+StockNews.com raised Vertex Pharmaceuticals from a “buy” rating to a “strong-buy” rating in a research note on Saturday, October 21st.
+Finally, Barclays boosted their price target on Vertex Pharmaceuticals from $408.00 to $415.00 and gave the company an “overweight” rating in a research note on Monday.
 Seven research analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has given a strong buy rating to the company.
 According to MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus target price of $377.13.

 Vertex Pharmaceuticals Incorporated, a biotechnology company, engages in developing and commercializing therapies for treating cystic fibrosis (CF).
 It markets TRIKAFTA/KAFTRIO and SYMDEKO/SYMKEVI for people with CF with at least one F508del mutation for 6 years of age or older; ORKAMBI for CF homozygous F508del mutation for CF patients 2 year or older; and KALYDECO for the treatment of patients with 4 months or older who have CF with a mutation that is responsive to ivacaftor, and R117H mutation or one of certain gating mutations.